Contents

 A memory allocated string and converters from constant strings and booleans to the type.
 Other standard library implementations provide more converters.

-str(@access bool value) → str(nominal,ptr contents,u64 length,char first,ptr memory)
+str(@access bool value) → str(new,ptr contents,u64 length,char first,ptr memory)

 printin 🔝